sf-wdi-37/cookies-sessions/README.md

 - Make HTTP requests.
 - Use the Chrome Dev tools.

+## Stateless Web
+### Stateless vs. Stateful systems
+[This Prezi](https://prezi.com/2_slmoibahi1/stateless-vs-stateful/) is a good summary of the difference between stateful and a stateless systems.

+These two philosophies stand on either side of one question:

+**Should a system (program) remember the last interactions it had in responding to new interactions?**

+Stateless systems do not hold any record of previous interactions.
+Stateful systems do.
+HTTP (hypertext transfer protocol) is **stateless**.
+Cookies give us the ability to make stateful requests and responses.

 ## Cookies
 ### What's a cookie?
 An HTTP cookie is a [small piece of data](http://stackoverflow.com/questions/4100324/how-many-characters-can-be-stored-in-4kb) sent from a website and stored in a user's web browser.
 Every time the user loads the website, the browser sends the cookie back to the server in the HTTP Request Header.
 Cookies are commonly used to track whether a user is logged in or not.
 They can also be used to record user preferences.